clatonhendricks/OpenAI/DALLetoPPTAddin/README.md

 ## How to Use
 1. Open PowerPoint and create or open a presentation.
 2. Click on the Add-ins tab in the ribbon.
-You should see "Dall.E 2 PPT" group.
+You should see the "Dall.E 2 PPT" group.
-3. Click on "Dream Image" and enter your desired image description in the input box (you can double click to clear the text in the prompt box).
+3. Click on "Dream Image" and enter your desired image description in the input box (you can double-click to clear the text in the prompt box).
-4. Adjust the number for creations you want.
+4. Adjust the number of creations you want.
 5. Click "Submit" to send your prompt to Dall.E model to create your image.
-6. Double click on any image to insert it into your current slide.
+6. Double-click on any image to insert it into your current slide.

 ![Dall.E to PowerPoint](images/Dalle2PPT.png)